-Black and Tan Coonhounds are intelligent and they have a boundless amount of energy not only when they are puppies, but throughout their lives.
-Being highly skilled scent hounds, their training has to start as early as possible to curb a dog's strong tracking instinct.
-However, their training has to be fair and consistent throughout their lives which in short, means these active hounds need to be handled and trained by someone who understands their needs.
+Coonhounds are intelligent, and they have a boundless amount of energy not only when they are puppies, but throughout their lives.
+Being highly skilled scent hounds, their training must start as early as possible to curb a dog's strong tracking instinct.
+However, their training must be fair and consistent throughout their lives which in short, means these active hounds need to be handled and trained by someone who understands their needs.
 They are never happier than when they know who they can look to for direction and guidance which is why it's essential for owners to be the alpha dog in the household when sharing a home with a Black and Tan Coonhound.

 In the right hands and environment, they are easy to train and respond well to positive reinforcement.
-However, particular attention has to be paid to the "recall" command because if a Black and Tan Coonhound picks up a scent when they off their leads, they could well take off after it, turning a deaf ear to their owners.
+However, special attention must be paid to the "recall" command because if a Coonhound picks up a scent when they off their leads, they could well take off after it, turning a deaf ear to their owners.
 As such, it would be unwise to let one of these hounds off their leads unless the area was very secure.

 Black and Tan Coonhounds are known to be gentle and placid characters by nature.
 However, playtime can be a little boisterous which means care has to be taken when they are around toddlers or small children just in case someone gets knocked over albeit by accident.
-With this in mind, they are not the best choice for families where the children are very young, but they are the ideal family pet in households where the kids are older.
+They are not the best choice for families where the children are very young, but they are the ideal family pet in households where the kids are older.

 For further advice please read our article on Keeping Children Safe around Dogs.